Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User logic for data processing

 \subsubsection{Resync controller}

+A dedicated resync controller enables re-synchronization in case of alignment loss during data taking.
+This may happen for example in the case of a link loss due to radiation.
+The following describes the mechanism used to re-synchronize the data streams at any moment.

-The capability to trigger a re-synchronization ensures that any loss of alignment during data acquisition can be corrected.
-The re-synchronization sequence for the \gls{GFD} modules and the global aligner is controlled by the resync controller.
-A resynchronization request originating from the Pattern Player (\cf~\secref{sec:TPC:Synchronisation}) in the \gls{CRU} Common Logic is distributed to the \glspl{FEC} and to the resync controller.
+A re-synchronization request from the Pattern Player (\cf~\secref{sec:TPC:Synchronisation}) in the \gls{CRU} Common Logic is distributed to the \glspl{FEC} and the resync controller.
+After a programmable delay $t_\text{wait}$, chosen slightly below the minimum round-trip time (to limit data loss), the controller resets the \gls{GFD} modules.
+The decoders then halt transmission and wait for the next \textit{SYNC} pattern.

-After a programmable delay $t_\text{wait}$, the resync controller resets the \gls{GFD} modules.
-This halts data transmission and places the \gls{GFD} modules in a wait state until the incoming \textit{SYNC} pattern is detected.
-The value of $t_\text{wait}$ is chosen slightly shorter than the minimum expected round-trip time $t_{\text{down}} + t_{\text{up}}$ in order to minimize data loss.

-During this interval, the global aligner continues reading out its FIFOs.
-Before the FIFOs are empty, a graceful switchover is performed.
-The switchover occurs at time-bin boundaries in order to ensure consistency.
-The aligner continues to emit the link data and time info streams, but replaces all sample values with zeros, allowing the FIFOs to be safely reset without propagating inconsistent data.
+During this period, the global aligner continues readout.
+To maintain a continuous and well-formed output stream, valid timing information is preserved while sample values are temporarily replaced with zeros, allowing the FIFOs to be reset safely.

-Once the \gls{GFD} modules detect the \textit{SYNC} pattern and resume normal operation, the aligner FIFOs begin filling with valid samples again.
-After the programmable delay $t_\text{align}$, the aligner returns to standard operation and resumes transmitting the samples.
+Once the \gls{GFD} modules re-lock to the \textit{SYNC} pattern, the aligner buffers the new data and resumes normal operation after the programmable delay $t_\text{align}$.

-Throughout the sequence, the link data and time info streams remain continuous and correctly formatted, ensuring full transparency for downstream processing.
-Zeroing the sample fields guarantees that no invalid data are propagated.
+Throughout the procedure, the link data and timing streams remain continuous and correctly formatted, ensuring transparent behavior for downstream processing.

-In practice, re-synchronization is performed at fixed intervals (every 10 \glspl{TF}, corresponding to \SI{35}{\hertz}) and is scheduled near the end of the \gls{TF} to minimize its impact on data quality.